K-PaaS/application-platform-guide-eng/user_guide/application_platform/bosh_cli.md

 - **Description**

-	Delete the previously created VM based on the manifest, and provide the same flag as provided in the create-env command to the delete-env command.
+	Deletes previously created VM based on the manifest.
+Same flags provided to create-env command should be given to the delete-env command.

 - **Parameter**